-The challenge with investing in India is that, relative to China, there are far fewer India stocks trading on U.S. exchanges.
+The challenge with investing in India is that, relative to China, there are far fewer Indian stocks trading on U.S. exchanges.

-Here are two high-quality India ADRs (American Depositary Receipts) to get you going.
+Here are two high-quality Indian ADRs (American Depositary Receipts) to get you going.

 The first is from a sector that is beginning to take off.

-MakeMyTrip Limited is a great play on India’s travel industry as well as digital payments and marketing.
+MakeMyTrip Limited is a great play on India’s travel industry – at least once the country claws its way out of its current Covid-19 nightmare – as well as digital payments and marketing.

 The company was founded in 2000 to initially serve the travel needs of the U.S.-based Indian community.
 But the company has evolved into a leading global travel company as India evolves into a digital marketplace by providing a comprehensive range of travel services.